Photospheric high-frequency acoustic power excess in sunspot umbra: signature of magneto-acoustic modes: Conclusions

 \section{Conclusions}

-We have found observational evidence for slow magneto-acoustic waves deduced from high frequency acoustic power maps constructed from near-the-limb observations where the observed Doppler shifted velocity signal has strong horizontal, \ie \ perpendicular to magnetic field, component.
-This behaviour agrees with the description of the slow MHD mode in the strong magnetic field approximation.
-Thus, supported by our forward simulations, we argue that the acoustic wave packet passing through the flux tube, when travelling through the conversion region $v_A \approx v_s$, splits into fast and slow magneto-acoustic waves.
-The fast magnetoacoustic wave passing through the tube transforms back to the acoustic mode, while the slow mode travels along the field lines up and down.
+We have found observational evidence for magneto-acoustic waves deduced from high frequency acoustic power maps constructed from near-the-limb observations.
+Near-the-limb the observed Doppler shifted line-of-sight velocity signal has strong horizontal, \ie \ perpendicular to magnetic field, component.
+This behaviour agrees with theoretical description of the slow high-$\beta$ and fast low-$\beta$ modes.
+Although torsional Alfv\'en-type motions can be present in sunspots, here we were able to explain the excess power with two-dimensional numerical model where Alfv\'en waves are prohibited to propagate.

-The presence of slow waves at this level appears to support the link between recently reported coronal slow waves and photospheric processes.
-Though further investigation and insight into these processes are needed, the results of our simulation indicate how the energy contained in the acoustic wave is split between the slow and fast magnetoacoustic waves when passing through a magnetised region.
-From the arguments above, it seems natural to assume that at least partly these waves will travel along the field lines up to the upper regions of sunspot atmosphere.
+Supported by our simulation, we propose that in the high-$\beta$ interior most of the acoustic wave packet energy, when passing through the flux tube, goes into fast mode high-$\beta$ wave.
+This wave when travelling through the conversion region $v_A \approx v_s$, splits into fast and slow magneto-acoustic waves in our simulation.
+The fast magneto-acoustic high-$\beta$ wave passing through the tube interior transforms back to the acoustic mode, while the slow high-$\beta$ mode travels down along the field lines.

 The fact that such slow oscillations are better pronounced in the direction normal to the magnetic field, opens a number of interesting questions and possibilities for helioseismic analysis of sunspot properties.
-For example, this approach allows us to investigate the dependency between magnetic field angle at the surface, line of sight and oscillatory power, thus potentially providing information about magnetic field inclination.
+This approach allows us to investigate the dependency between magnetic field angle at the surface, line of sight and oscillatory power, thus potentially providing information about magnetic field inclination.
+For example, our findings can be related to acoustic halo results reported in \citet{schunker2011}, where strong correlation of the enhanced high-frequency power with magnetic-field inclination was reported.
+It could also be of interest to model the effects of the acoustic sorce depth on geometry and interaction with magnetic field \cite{zharkov13, cally13}.